Serving Fort Worth, Arlington, Keller & all of Tarrant County(817) 555-0100

 Steel Standing Seam (premium)$12 – $18$22,000 – $35,000

-Insurance savings offset the price difference: If your current premium is $2,500/year and Class 4 metal qualifies you for a 25% discount, you save $625/year — that's $12,500 over 20 years.
-Combined with eliminating a $14,000 asphalt replacement that would have happened in year 15 to 20, the long-term cost of metal often comes in below the long-term cost of asphalt.
+Here's the math that usually surprises people: if your current premium is $2,500/year and Class 4 metal gets you a 25% discount, that's $625/year saved — $12,500 over 20 years.
+Add in the $14,000+ asphalt replacement you won't need in year 15, and the long-term cost of metal often comes in lower than sticking with shingles.

 When Metal Roofing Is the Right Choice